UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`dateIssued` captures dates and date ranges identifying or approximating when the physical object was issued.
+Typically "issued" is associated with the act of publication.
+Serials, sheet music, and other published materials will have a :code:`dateIssued` value rather than a :code:`dateCreated` value.

 Justification
 ^^^^^^^^^^^^^

-No dispute on the values in :code:`dateIssued`.
+:code:`dateIssued` values provide important access points for users and can be easily mapped to an equivalent property - `dcterms:issued`.
+This mapping allows :code:`dateIssued` values to remain distinct from other types of date values.

 XPaths
 ^^^^^^